 Sawtooth Defense Lawyers, Boise Idaho

 We are criminal defense lawyers in Boise, Idaho.
-We specialize in helping defendants charged with sex crimes.
+We have extensive experience in helping defendants charged with sex crimes.
 Our exceptional lawyers start immediately working to get charges dropped or reduced, keep you from spending time in jail, and prevent you from being added to the sex offender registry.

 (For introduction to information on the nature of the charges you're facing and the penalties, you can try searching, "child sexual abuse Boise ID", or contact Sawtooth Defense Lawyers for answers to all your questions about your legal situation and Idaho sex laws.)